 A small family-run restaurant in my constituency was hit with an eye-watering Home Office fine for a minor administrative error in its staffing.
 I do not want a debate or a statement, but will the Leader of the House please get me a meeting with the Home Secretary so I may ask her directly to resolve this issue and why she has not responded to my letters?

-Will the Leader of the House assure me that during Prorogation the Home Secretary will not lay a statutory instrument to make it illegal to enter Kurdish Syria, and that we will continue to be able to support our allies in Kurdistan?
+Will the Leader of the House assure me that during Prorogation the Home Secretary will not lay a statutory instrument to make it illegal to enter Kurdish Syria and that we will continue to be able to support our allies in Kurdistan?

 We have recently learned that free movement as we know it is to end on 31 October.
 During the referendum campaign the current Prime Minister made a great deal of decisions not being made without the democratic agreement of this Parliament.
 May we be assured that, in the current circumstances, the biggest change to immigration in this country in a decade will not be made without the approval of Parliament?

-Well, Mr Speaker, let’s have an election; let’s let the British people decide.
+Well, Mr Speaker, let us have an election; let’s let the British people decide.
 Stop running away from it—not you, Mr Speaker, but others in this House.
 It is so ridiculous to say that the Government are outrageous, undemocratic, shocking and terrible because they are offering an election.
 An election gives the choice to the British people and validates whatever we do.

 The Leader of the House is very knowledgeable about procedural issues.
-If the House agrees to an election date of 15 October on Monday, is there any device the Prime Minister could use to move that date to beyond 31 October while the House is dissolved, in order to take the country out with no deal?
+If the House agrees to an election date of 15 October on Monday, is there any device the Prime Minister could use to move that date to beyond 31 October while the House is dissolved, to take the country out with no deal?

 The date of the election flows from the date of Dissolution.
 [Interruption.]
 No, it is not: the election follows 25 working days from the date of Dissolution, so if we are dissolved on Monday—[Interruption.]
 But the process for that—[Interruption.]
 No, that is a mistake: it is not a minimum once the Dissolution day is set; it is 25 working days from Dissolution.